lkstanwyck/SpaceApps2021/README.md

 ## Our Idea
-Provide a high-level summary of your project.
-What did you develop?
-How does it "solve" the challenge?
-Why is it important?
-Our goal was to create a fun board game that is also very educational about space and what it takes to explore space and do research.
-We decided that we wanted to reach a broad audience, our goal being middle schoolers or older, with a small time investment.
+We developed a board game as a solution to the "Space Quest: The Game" challenge.
+In this game you are a company and your goal is to create positive public perception by successfully launching and completing science mission.
+We decided that we wanted to impact a broad audience, our goal being middle schoolers or older, with a small time investment.
 The game should take about 10 minutes to learn and 45 minutes to play.

-(Detailed Project Description* Provide additional details about your project.
-What exactly does it do?
-How does it work?
-What benefits does it have?
-What do you hope to achieve?
-What tools, coding languages, hardware, or software did you use to develop your project?)
+We believe not only is a fun way to learn about what it takes to explore space and perform research, but will also will teach important life skill such as problem solving, communication skiils and the importance of failures.
+Enjoy!

 ## Demo